Regression-type analysis for block maxima on block maxima: Appendix D Exact and limiting regression manifolds for logistic model

-Here we give details on how the exact \eqref{RLLogistic} and approximated \eqref{RLLogisticA} regression manifolds for the logistic model can be derived. \\ \ \\ \textbf{D.1.~Exact regression manifold}.~ Here we compute the conditional quantiles for bivariate extreme value distribution and their linear approximation for large $x$.
-Using (\ref{condD}), we calculate the conditional distribution function for the logistic model: for $(x,y)\in(0,\infty)^2$
+Here we give details on how the exact \eqref{RLLogistic} and approximated \eqref{RLLogisticA} regression manifolds for the logistic model can be derived.
+The derivations below require the use of Lampert $W$ function \citep{BorweinLindstrom2016LambertFunc} on which some properties and details can be found in the supplementary material. \\ \ \\ \textbf{\textit{D.1.~Exact regression manifold}}.~ Here we compute the conditional quantiles for bivariate extreme value distribution and their linear approximation for large $x$.
+Using (\ref{condD}), we calculate the conditional distribution function for the logistic model; for $(x,y)\in(0,\infty)^2$, it follows that

 The conditional quantiles behave differently depending on the strength of dependence between extremes.
 The special case of the logistic model is for $\alpha=1$, corresponding to independence between extremes for which the family of regression lines are known to be given by \eqref{regind}.
 We now derive conditional quantiles for bivariate dependent extremes, i.e. when $\alpha \in [0,1)$.
 Since $y \mapsto G_{Y|X}$ is continuous, a conditional quantile is a solution to